How to Regulate Blood Sugar Naturally: Evidence-Based Strategies

 - No calories during fasting window (black coffee and water are fine)

 Note: This isn't for everyone.
 If you have a history of eating disorders, skip this.
+And if you take any glucose-lowering medication, don't start fasting without talking to your doctor — the combination can drive blood sugar dangerously low.

 Strategy 8: Build Muscle